5 Best Laptops for Revit 2024 (Latest Software Update)

 A) If you work on 10 story houses or small buildings ( files in the ~50MB range), you only need to spend 600-700 dollars.
 (4GB vRAM GPU).

-B) If files are in the range of 1GB, that means you are working on very large models for which a 6GB vRAM GPU and a very high clock CPU with lots of RAM is a MUST (900-1300 dollars).
+B) If files are in the range of 1GB which means large models a 6GB vRAM GPU and a very high clock CPU with 16-32GB RAM is a MUST (900-1300 dollars).Â

-What about workstation GPUs?
-Workstation laptops for Revit?
+What about workstation GPUs? Â

 In fact,